Skip to main content

 • You want financial protection for your family as well as a cash value component that your child can use as an adult.

-Situations in which child life insurance may not be a good choice:
+Situations in which child life insurance may not be the right choice:

 • You have substantial savings for emergencies.